This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The driveway area is paved in rough cobblestone that has a 4.2 percent slope.
 Some visitors may need assistance.

 The site office contains pictures, artwork and information on Thomas Hart Benton and is the location for the start of the tour.

 First on the tour is Benton’s studio, which has been kept unchanged since his death in 1975.
 A portable ramp will be provided, if needed, for the two steps to the door.
 The studio is one large, well-lit room with a wood floor.

 There is 25 feet of cobblestone driveway with a 2 percent slope between the studio and the house.
-A railed ramp leads to the porch, where entry to the house is easy through the door.
+A railed ramp leads to the porch, where entry to the house is easy through the double door.
 The main floor is accessible with wide doorways and plenty of maneuvering room.
 Inside you’ll see wonderful architecture, original furnishings and artwork.
 A public restroom is available and provides a side-transfer toilet and a lavatory with round handles.
 The tour continues up railed steps to the second floor.

 For those not wishing to climb stairs, a photo album is available.
 For deaf or hard-of-hearing guests, there is a written script of the entire tour so you can read along with the docent during your visit.

 For more information, contact the historic site: